ipref/dns/README.md

 # DNS for IPREF
-IPREF uses a combination of an IP address and a reference to refer to hosts.
+IPREF uses a combination of an IP _address_ and a _reference_ to refer to hosts.
+Address and reference are separated by a '+' which may be surrounded by white spaces.

     IP '+' REF

 For example:

-    192.168.1.1 + 12345
+    10.247.1.1 + 12345

 # IPREF Address Format